dorneanu/roam/content/posts/agile_application_security.md

         -   Security Professionals
             -   Have a to learn to accepts change, to work faster and more iteratively
             -   Be able to think about security risks, how to manage them in incremental terms
-            -   And most important: Security needs to become an enabler not a blocker!
+            -   And most important: **Security needs to become an enabler not a blocker**!

 ## Working with your existing Agile Life Cycle {#working-with-your-existing-agile-life-cycle}